costa4487/Dissertation-2015/README.md

 ### Controller

 The centralized controller alternates between collecting traffic data from each of the nodes and using the data to determine the optimal topology at that point in time.
 The controller acts as an sFlow collector, and the sFlow messages sent by each node are used to construct the matrix of inter-node traffic flows.
+The description below details the effects of the source code contained in the files [traffic.cpp](https://github.com/costa4487/Dissertation-2015/blob/master/traffic.cpp), [topology.cpp](https://github.com/costa4487/Dissertation-2015/blob/master/topology.cpp), and [topology.h](https://github.com/costa4487/Dissertation-2015/blob/master/topology.h).

 #### Main program
 1. Define measurement interval and topology configuration filename, and declare variables